 Discoveries Just Outside of the Comfort Zone

-About 11 years ago, around the age of 48, I started working out with a personal trainer.
+About 13 years ago, around the age of 48, I started working out with a personal trainer.
 I had been exercising on my own and made a lot of progress, but there were still issues to resolve.
 Namely, osteopenia—the loss of bone density—and chronic back pain.

 Then she expected me to lift them, over and again.
-She expected me to jump up on a bench and back down numerous times.
+Jill had me jump up onto a bench and back down numerous times.
 She expected me to hop up a flight of 30 stairs, two steps at a time, come back down and do it again on one foot all the way up, then back down for the other side.